Harewood House: 20th century

-Since 1947 the estate's Dower House, which lies outside the estate boundaries, has been leased out for use as an independent school.
+Since 1947 the estate's dower house, which lies outside the estate boundaries, has been leased out for use as an independent school.

 21st century

 The house is the family seat of the Lascelles family, and home of David Lascelles, the eighth Earl.
 The house and grounds have been transferred into a trust ownership structure managed by Harewood House Trust and are open to the public for most of the year.
 Harewood won a Large Visitor Attraction of the Year award in the 2009 national Excellence in England awards.

 Harewood houses a collection of paintings by masters of the Italian Renaissance, family portraits by Sir Joshua Reynolds, John Hoppner and Sir Thomas Lawrence, and modern art collected by the 7th Earl and Countess.
 Changing temporary exhibitions are held each season in the Terrace Gallery.
 Catering facilities in the house include Michelin-starred fine dining.

-As well as tours of the house and grounds, Harewood has more than 100 acre of gardens, including a Himalayan garden and its stupa, an educational bird garden, an adventure playground and the historic All Saints' Church with its alabaster tombs.
+As well as tours of the house and grounds, Harewood has more than 100 acre of gardens, including a Himalayan garden and its stupa, an educational bird garden (closed February 2023), an adventure playground and the historic All Saints' Church with its alabaster tombs.
 From May 2007 to October 2008 the grounds contained Yorkshire's first planetarium, the Yorkshire Planetarium.

-In 2007, as part of the BBC Look North programme actor David Harewood visited the house and interviewed Lascelles, as his ancestors in Barbados had been enslaved by the Earls of Harewood.
-In March 2023, it was announced that a portrait of Harewood was commissioned and would be hung in Harewood house.

 The Leeds Country Way passes through the Harewood Estate, to the south of the house and lake, as does the route of The White Rose Way.

+In a 2005 documentary, David Lascelles spoke about his ancestors' links with the slave trade, and in 2007, as part of the BBC Look North programme, actor David Harewood visited the house and interviewed Lascelles, as his ancestors in Barbados had been enslaved by the Earls of Harewood.
+In March 2023, it was announced that a portrait of Harewood had been commissioned and would be hung in Harewood House.

-Popular culture
+In popular culture

 Artist J. M. W. Turner visited the house and painted the outdoor landscape in watercolour around 1797–8.
 The house was used as a filming location for the 1991 comedy film King Ralph.
 Since 1996, part of the estate has been developed as the village in the ITV soap opera Emmerdale, which had been based in two different Yorkshire villages since its inception 24 years earlier.
 Rock musician Elton John performed two concerts in the grounds in 1999.
-The popular show Victoria from ITV starring Jenna Coleman and Tom Hughes has filmed at Harewood House.
+The popular ITV show Victoria starring Jenna Coleman and Tom Hughes has filmed at Harewood House.
 On 1 July 2006, Irish vocal pop band Westlife held a concert for their Face to Face Tour supporting their album Face to Face.
 Harewood House was used as a filming location for the 2019 Downton Abbey film in November 2018.
 The house was the location for BBC's Mary Berry's Country House at Christmas with Mary Berry, broadcast on Christmas Day 2018.
+The house and grounds were also used in filming a TV commercial for the Range Rover Sport automobile.